codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/promotions/multi-env-sequential-flow.md

 Once the Promotion Flow is created, you can manually trigger it to promote changes from the Trigger Environment to the defined target environments.

 1. From the list of Promotion Flows, select `multi-env-sequential-promotion` and then click **Trigger** to initiate the promotion.

 {% include
 image.html
 lightbox="true"
-file="/images/gitops-promotions/tutorials/seq-promo-flow-trigger-flow.png"
+file="/images/quick-start/promotions/quick-start-seq-promo-trigger.png"
-url="/images/gitops-promotions/tutorials/seq-promo-flow-trigger-flow.png"
+url="/images/quick-start/promotions/quick-start-seq-promo-trigger.png"
-alt="Trigger selected Promotion Flow" caption="Trigger selected Promotion Flow" max-width="60%"
+alt="Promotions quick start: Trigger selected Promotion Flow" caption="Promotions quick start: Trigger selected Promotion Flow" max-width="60%"
 %}